ian57/piforcetools-1.X/README.md

 ============

 Piforce Tools drives a Raspberry Pi with Adafruit LCD Plate and interfaces with debugmode's triforce tools to load a NetDIMM board with binaries for a Triforce, Naomi, or Chihiro arcade system.
-it is working with the adafruit LCD module 16x2 LCD Plate - http://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi, and chinese clone from DX http://www.dx.com/fr/p/rgb-negative-16-x-2-lcd-keypad-kit-for-raspberry-pi-black-297384#.Vw-fkHWLTRZ but you need to modify the file Adafruit_CharLCDPlate.py, at line 99 like this
+It is working with the adafruit LCD module 16x2 LCD Plate - http://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi, and chinese clone from DX http://www.dx.com/fr/p/rgb-negative-16-x-2-lcd-keypad-kit-for-raspberry-pi-black-297384#.Vw-fkHWLTRZ but you need to modify the file Adafruit_CharLCDPlate.py, at line 99 like this
 Code:

 ~~~~~~
 0b00011111, # IODIRA R+G LEDs=outputs, buttons=inputs
 ~~~~~~

+##News

+The last release of Piforcetools take into account the presence or not of the security chip/zero key on the Naomi system and the type of LCD screen via 2 variables in the config.py file.
+In the case of the abscence of the security chip/zero key the naomi reboots juste after loading the game in memory.
+The Raspberry Pi close the connection with the naomi, and because of the lack of the chip the naomi reboots.
+I you used the game upload through a PC, this was not the case the PC was keeping the connection open, preventing the naomi to reboots.

+By changing the variable SECURITY_CHIP = 1 to SECURITY_CHIP = 0 in config.pi, you will tell the piforcetools program to keep the connection during playing.

+By changing the ADAFRUIT_SCREEN = 0 to ADAFRUIT_SCREEN = 1, you will configure the piforcetools program for Adafruit LCD plate.
+Keeping it to 0, will configure the program for the chinise clones with LED.

+If you put your roms in /boot/roms you'll need to change the ROM_DIR = "/home/pi/roms/"  variable to ROM_DIR = "/boot/roms/"

+Severals others configurations can be made in the config.py program.
+Put an eye on it ;).

 ## Enhanced clone of Piforcetools from Amosso75
 https://github.com/amosso75/piforcetools
 The release from Amosso75 added :